pi3d/pi3d.github.com/html/_sources/AndroidUse.txt

         try ./configure --host=$HOSTARCH --build=$BUILDARCH --prefix="$BUILD_PATH/python-install" --enable-shared ...
         echo ./configure --host=$HOSTARCH --build=$BUILDARCH --prefix="$BUILD_PATH/python-install" --enable-shared ...

-    3.4 Now you should be able to generate the distribution framework of support files that will allow pi3d packages to be exported to android.
+    3.4 (Total "recipe" for the steps I use on my setup at the bottom of this page.)
+Now you should be able to generate the distribution framework of support files that will allow pi3d packages to be exported to android.
     This takes quite a while to run as it downloads and compiles a whole hierarchy of dependencies.
 On my bottom-of-the-range but 2014 laptop